GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/README.md

 ### checkruns.R

 This code can be used to run the completion checks for the propagation models, over multiple source-zones.
-Run it from within R as
+In [checkruns.R](checkruns.R), modify the variable `source_zones` which points to the folders that will be checked, and then run it from within R as

 ```r
     source('checkruns.R')